Home | Send Feedback | Share on Bluesky |

 main.js

-You can disable the feature by setting the option to 1.
+You can turn off the feature by setting the option to 0.

 main.js

-If you set other retry options, you specify the number of retry attempts with the limit option.
+You can pass an object with more options instead of a number to fine-tune the retry behavior.
+If you pass an object, you specify the number of retry attempts with the limit option.

 response = await ky.get('http://localhost:8080/retry', {